From lakes and glades to viability algorithms: Automatic classification of system states according to the Topology of Sustainable Management: Example: the AYS low-complexity model of climate change, wealth and energy transition

 \subsection{Results}

-The model introduced in \Cref{sec:aws-model-description} has been analyzed in its compactified form \Cref{eq:rescaled-adot,eq:rescaled-wdot,eq:rescaled-sdot,eq:rescaled-gamma}.
-For that, we used the nonlinear, local time-homogenization from \Cref{sec:time-homogenization} and the Saint-Pierre algorithm that was sketched in \Cref{sec:saint-pierre-algorithm}.
-We do not write out the equations for the time-homogenized version as they are lengthy, their calculations straight-forward and they do not give much insight.
+We analyze the model in its compactified form \Cref{eq:rescaled-adot,eq:rescaled-wdot,eq:rescaled-sdot,eq:rescaled-gamma} using the nonlinear, local time-homogenization (\Cref{sec:time-homogenization}) and the Saint-Pierre algorithm (\Cref{sec:saint-pierre-algorithm}).
+Here, we do not provide the equations for the time-homogenized version because they are lengthy, their calculation straight-forward and they do not give much insight.
+The most important identified regions are depicted in \Cref{fig:tsm-regions-ays-model}.
+We discuss their properties in the following.

-The most important identified regions are depicted in \Cref{fig:sc1-shelter-backwater,fig:sc1-current-state-in-lake} and we use them for the following discussion.
+The first regions to note are the shelter and the backwater shown in \Cref{fig:sc1-shelter-backwater}.
+In our model, the shelter, in which the system can stay in the desirable region without management, is the invariant kernel of the green fixed point's basin of attraction when restricting it to desirable states $\Xp$ only.
+States in this region correspond to a system that has accumulated enough knowledge for the energy production with renewable resources such that they become so cheap that there is no need for fossil fuels anymore.
+So the remaining (excess) CO$_2$ (above long-term equilibrium) is removed over time due to natural carbon uptake, leading the system to the green fixed point.
+The model also contains a \emph{glade}, i.e., a region from which one can reach the shelter through the desirable region.
+It is a thin layer under the shelter and has not been visualized in \Cref{fig:tsm-regions-ays-model}.

-The first regions to note are the \emph{shelters} and \emph{backwaters}, depicted in \Cref{fig:sc1-shelter-backwater}.
-The former, where one can stay without management forever in the sun and which is the safest region thus, is in our model the invariant kernel of the green fixed point's basin of attraction when restricting to the desirable states $\Xp$ only.
-When being in \Xp{} and having accumulated already enough knowledge for the energy production with renewable resources, they become so cheap that there is basically no need for fossil fuels anymore.
-So the remaining (excess) CO$_2$ (above long-term equilibrium) is removed over time due to the carbon uptake, leading the system to the green fixed point.
-The \emph{glades}, where one can reach the shelter through the desirable region, are just a thin layer under the shelter so they have not been included in \Cref{fig:sc1-shelter-backwater}.
+The \emph{backwater}, where one can stay in the desirable region forever but needs to apply management over and over again, is the partition of the desirable region where the growth of economic output and hence of emissions can be restricted.
+That way, the atmospheric carbon concentration can be kept within the planetary boundary.
+Within the backwater, decarbonization of the economy is impossible because the given maximal carbon tax or renewable subsidy policies are too weak to make renewables competitive with fossil fuel.
+Instead, one can use the low growth management option to stay in a state that corresponds to a carbon-based economy, in which climate impacts are compensated by low economic growth.
+The atmospheric carbon level is relatively high but still within the boundary and in equilibrium with the emissions.
+Using the low growth option, one can therefore stay within the desirable region but cannot reach the green fixed point.